shacklettbp/madrona/README.md

 Madrona:<br>A GPU-Accelerated Game Engine for Batch Simulation
 ===========================================================

 Madrona is a prototype game engine for creating high-throughput, GPU-accelerated _batch simulators_: simulators that efficiently run thousands of virtual environment instances efficiently on a single GPU or CPU.
-By sharing game state data structures across environments and leveraging both inter- and intra-envrionment parallelism, simulators built using Madrona can achieve throughputs of tens of millions of aggregate world simulation steps per second on a single GPU.
-This capability is useful for rapid AI agent training (e.g., via reinforcement learning), or for any task that requires high-performance world simulator "in-the-loop".
+Simulators built using Madrona can realize throughputs of tens of millions of world simulation steps per second in aggregate on a single GPU.
+This capability is useful for high-performance AI agent training (e.g., via reinforcement learning), or for any task that requires a high-performance environment simulator tightly integrated "in-the-loop" of a broader application.

-Madrona is built around the [Entity Component System](https://github.com/SanderMertens/ecs-faq) (ECS) architecture.
-It exposes high-performance C++ interfaces for games to implement custom logic and state that Madrona automatically maps to parallel batch execution on the GPU.
-Implementing a new game in Madrona will require the author to think in terms of implicitly data-parallel ECS concepts, but does not require knowledge of GPU programming or GPU performance optimization.
+Madrona uses an [Entity Component System](https://github.com/SanderMertens/ecs-faq) (ECS) architecture. __At this time Madrona exposes interfaces for games to implement custom logic and state in C++.__ Madrona automatically maps this logic to parallel batch execution on the GPU.
+Implementing a new game (or a new learning environment) in Madrona will require the author to express game logic using data-parallel ECS concepts, but it does not require a developer to have knowledge of GPU programming or GPU performance optimization.

 **Features**:
 * Fully GPU-driven batch ECS implementation for high-throughput execution.